 When you lose someone you love, planning a funeral can be difficult.
 I learned this through experience at 28 when my baby daughter Jessica was stillborn.
 Not belonging to a faith community, I had no idea what to do and without the help of a very significant group of friends and colleagues I wouldn’t have coped.

-Much more recently I lost my father and I decided to officiate his funeral myself.
+When I lost my father I decided to officiate his funeral myself.
 I had felt uncomfortable at my Mum’s funeral and while I couldn’t put my finger on what was not right, I decided to do the next one myself.
 Well, it was tough but I knew that it was right to celebrate Dad’s life, to highlight the man he was and to remember the ways in which he was leaving his mark on this world and our lives.

 Let me help you at this time of loss to remember your loved one and to find a way to celebrate their life in a way that they would love.